Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas: Moment maps

 The dispersion map shows high dispersion to the NE of the nucleus; we argue below that this is due to mixing rotation in the disk with the blueshifted cone of the radial outflow.
 The dispersion is high in a larger region to the SW of the nucleus.
 We argue below that this is due to mixing rotation of the disk with the innermost part of filament W1 which crosses the nucleus in projection but maintains a blueshifted velocity, i.e. the filament kinematics does not follow rotation in the potential of the black hole.
+In figure \ref{fig:pvwfm} we present pv diagrams for the W1 and W2 filaments; they are discussed in Sect. \ref{wfmfil}.